Insider Tips for Visiting Las Vegas

 Despite the relative closeness of the airport to the Strip, getting to your hotel can still be a pain.
 The most convenient option is to exit your airport terminal, step outside, and jump in the taxi line.
 We usually recommend on using Uber or Lyft to get around Las Vegas, but getting from the airport is one place we recommend taking a taxi.

 When you take a taxi to the Strip from the Airport, there are two routes.
 One of them is twice as long as the other, and it involves driving on the highway.
 The taxi drivers are always eager to take you on the highway to drive up the fare.
 When getting in your taxi at the airport, your driver may ask you if you want to take the highway or the local roads.
 Don’t answer highway!
-It may sound faster, but it is about the same amount of time but a much greater distance.
+It may sound faster, but it is about the same time but a much greater distance.
 If they don’t ask you this question, tell the driver “Please use local roads and avoid the tunnel and highway”